adam j hartz

 i am a senior lecturer in the department of electrical engineering and computer science at MIT. my main interests lie in teaching engineering with an emphasis on problem-solving, engineering design, plan-making, and debugging; in improving the way we teach these skills; and in developing means of leveraging modern technologies to improve face-time with students.

-in recent years, i have been involved with development and instruction of 6.101 (Fundamentals of Programming), with an overhaul of 6.300 (Signal Processing), and with developing new lab assignments for 6.200 (Circuits and Electronics). before that, most of my work within the department was with the development and instruction of 6.01 (an introduction to engineering from the perspective of ee and cs with applications in robotics, no longer offered). i also developed 6.145, an introductory programming course that used to run over IAP but is now just available as an online resource.
+in recent years, i have been involved with teaching and development of 6.101 (Fundamentals of Programming), 6.300 (Signal Processing), and 6.200 (Circuits and Electronics). before that, most of my work within the department was with the development and instruction of 6.01 (an introduction to engineering from the perspective of ee and cs with applications in robotics, no longer offered). several years ago, i also developed 6.145, an introductory programming course that used to run over IAP but is now just available as an online resource.

-outside of classes i teach, my most visible work is with CAT-SOOP, a programmable learning management system used in several subjects at MIT and elsewhere.
+outside of classes i teach, my most visible project is CAT-SOOP, a programmable learning management system used in several subjects at MIT and elsewhere.

 i am also an academic advisor for course 6 students, and i occasionally supervise m.eng or urop projects (typically related to education and/or educational technologies) as part of the Usable Programming group in CSAIL.